Cloud Activities for Preschoolers (Great for Fine Motor)

 Spring is finally here!
 It seemed like winter would never end.
-To celebrate I wanted to develop a craft that would just make everyone smile, like the sun coming out from behind a cloud at last.
-So, please enjoy this blue skies springtime kids’ craft, along with this little diddy…
+But this To celebrate I wanted to develop a craft that would just make everyone smile, like the sun coming out from behind a cloud at last.
+So, please enjoy these cloud activities for preschoolers, along with this little diddy…

 Smiling at me